Countdown to Constitution Day

 On September 17, 1787, the U.S. Constitution was signed by thirty-nine brave men who changed the course of history.
 Now Constitution Day is a time for us to continue their legacy and develop habits of citizenship in a new generation of Americans.

 NEW and COMING SOON!
-Constitution Hall Pass: Constitution Day 2013: The Legislative Branch
+Constitution Hall Pass: Constitution Day 2014: The Bill of Rights

 Give your students a “hall pass” to travel through American history—without leaving the classroom!
 Constitution Hall Pass video lessons and live chats are a hit with millions of students and teachers nationwide.
-Our brand-new episode, “Constitution Day 2013: The Legislative Branch,” provides a behind-the-scenes look at how laws are made in the United States and features a special introduction by Congressman John Lewis.
-Students will:
+Our brand-new episode, “Constitution Day 2014: The Bill of Rights,” provides a behind-the-scenes look at how these ten amendments were created and interpreted.

 All you need is an internet connection to participate!
 Tune in at constitutioncenter.org/constitutionday.

 Following us on Facebook?
 We are counting down to Constitution Day starting May 25 (the date the Constitutional Convention began) with a special ‘Who Am I’ series, highlighting some of the famous and some of the lesser-known Founding Fathers.
 Then, impress your friends with your newly discovered fun facts!

 Can you pass the test to become a United States citizen?

 Discover your inner founding father in this fun interactive game.